W. F. Harvey

 William Fryer Harvey AM (14 April 1885 – 4 June 1937), known as W. F. Harvey, was an English writer of short stories, most notably in the macabre and horror genres.
 Among his best-known stories are "August Heat" (1910) and "The Beast with Five Fingers" (1919), described by horror historian Les Daniels as "minor masterpieces".

-Early life
+Early life and education

 Born into a wealthy Quaker family in Leeds, West Yorkshire, he attended the Quaker Bootham School in Yorkshire and Leighton Park School in Reading before going on to Balliol College, Oxford.
 He took a degree in medicine at Leeds.
 Ill health dogged him, however, and he devoted himself to personal projects such as his first book of short stories, Midnight House (1910).

 His brother was Thomas Edmund Harvey, MP.

-Service in World War I
+Military service

 In World War I he initially joined the Friends' Ambulance Unit, but later served as a surgeon-lieutenant in the Royal Navy, and received the Albert Medal for Lifesaving.
 He received lung damage during his award-winning rescue operation.
 The damage troubled him for the rest of his life, but he continued to write both short stories and his cheerful and good-natured memoir We Were Seven (1936).